 The preserved material of the Brachiosaurus altithorax holotype FMNH PR 25107 does not include any cervical ribs, or indeed any cervical material.
 Of the two caudal vertebrae, one is complete and includes the short and featureless caudal ribs that are fused to the centrum and neural arch, appearing as transverse processes of the vertebra.
 The dorsal ribs are the material of interest.
 Riggs did not give a count of these ribs, but as we shall see below, there are five of them.

 Two of the ribs are preserved in much more detail than the others — in particular, they are the only ribs that preserve the capitulum and tuberculum.
-Their serial positions cannot be determined, beyond that they were not positioned very anteriorly or posteriorly within the trunk, so we arbitrarily designate these as Rib A and Rib B.
+Their serial positions cannot be determined, beyond that they were not positioned either very anteriorly or very posteriorly within the trunk, so we arbitrarily designate these as Rib A and Rib B.

 Rib A

 Rib A (Figure 2) was illustrated by Riggs (1903:fig 6) and slightly more informatively by Riggs (1904:plate LXXV:figure 5).
-It consists of a complete proximal end and some but not all of the more distal portion, and is broken into two pieces.
+It consists of two pieces: a complete proximal end, and some but not all of the shaft.
 We interpret it as a right rib with the posterior aspect facing upwards in the jacket, based on the concavity of the available face and the curvature of the shaft.
 The rib is well preserved except for signs of reconstruction in the too-neat lamination of the tuberculum.
 It measures 53 cm across the capitulum and tuberculum.

-The rib’s most interesting feature is a small, oval pneumatic opening located about 60 cm down the shaft.
+The rib’s most interesting feature is a small, oval pneumatic opening located about 60 cm down the shaft from the proximal end.
 It has been carefully prepared, and has finished bone inside: it is not a result of damage or an artifact of preparation.
 The opening measures 49 mm proximodistally and 25 mm mediolaterally.
 Its depth is 22 mm at both the medial edge and proximal end, and 18 mm at both the proximal edge and distal end.
 It is difficult to see the inner margins of the cavity.
 However, feeling around inside the opening, it seems likely that it extended further distally into the rib, although the possible extension has understandably not been prepared out.
 This is in agreement with Riggs's (1903:304-305) description "The anterior surface of the shaft below the head is perforated by a large foramen which leads to an internal cavity in the shaft".
-(Riggs 1903:304 and Riggs 1904:239 both say that this opening is on the anterior face, and Taylor 2009:792 followed his assessment, but this is incorrect.)
+(Riggs 1903:304 and Riggs 1904:239 both say that this opening is on the anterior face, and Taylor 2009:792 followed his assessment, but herein we interpret this face as posterior.)

 Rib B

 Rib B was not described or illustrated by Riggs, but it may be the rib measuring “fully nine feet (2.745m) in length” that he refers to (Riggs 1903:304, 1904:239).
-Like Rib A, it consists of a complete proximal end, and some but not all of the more distal portion, well preserved.
+Like Rib A, it consists of a well-preserved complete proximal end, and some but not all of the more distal portion.
 It is possible that some more distal part of Rib A or B has been lost, making up the full length of 9 feet that Riggs repeatedly cites.
 We interpret Rib B as a left rib with the posterior aspect upwards.
 It measures 56 cm across the capitulum and tuberculum.